wormhole-foundation/wormhole-docs/tutorials/messaging/cctp.md

     --8<-- "code/tutorials/messaging/cctp/cctp-sdk-2.ts:27:32"
     ```

 2. **Start the transfer** - the `initiateTransfer` function sends the transaction on the source chain.
 It involves signing and sending the transaction using the source signer.
-This will return a list of transaction IDs (`srcTxids`) that you can use to track the transfer
+This will return a list of transaction IDs (`srcTxIds`) that you can use to track the transfer

     ```typescript
     --8<-- "code/tutorials/messaging/cctp/cctp-sdk-2.ts:38:39"